JayWood/the-seo-framework/readme.txt

 	* Empty delimiter PHP warning when the theme is doing it wrong and no separator has been provided.
 	* Improperly sanitized option, disclosed.
 Although, it holds no security treat as all options always go through multiple sanitation processes.
 	* PHP Warning in the robots.txt output.
 This will make subdirectory sitemaps work again.
-	* JavaScript undefined TypeError on mobile screens.
+	* JavaScript undefined TypeError on mobile screens and Microsoft Edge.
 	* `The_SEO_Framework_Load::call_function()` contained wrong error handling.
 	* `The_SEO_Framework_Load::call_function()` now converts and checks for `$this` correctly.
 Evidently speeding up the plugin greatly.
 * **Deprecated:**